The-Retired-Programmer/nbpcg/src/site/index.md

 {::comment} define doc.tagline=NetBeans Platform Code Generator - a NetBeans Plugin {:/comment}
 {::comment} define doc.name = NBPCG {:/comment}
 {::comment} define doc.menu.menu = [Software and Embedded Solutions Home](http://www.rlinsdale.org.uk/software/) {:/comment}
-{::comment} define status=Bug fixes and refactoring planned during Q1-2015 {:/comment}
+{::comment} define status=Updated to work with NetBeans IDE 8.1; Additional functionality releases planned throughout 2016 {:/comment}

 A Plug-in Module for the Netbeans IDE supporting the generation of many Netbeans Platform classes and support files, using an XML based notation to describe data entities, their fields and also the node relationships of these entities.

-It is a Netbeans plug-in, and works with Netbeans 8 and the Java 8 runtime environment
+It is a Netbeans plug-in, and works with Netbeans 8.1 and the Java 8 runtime environment

 Current release is v${project-version}